Last Updated on 27th June 2022

 What is it?

-This new feature is designed to help encourage young people using the platform to ‘discover something new’ while also excluding topics that may be associated with appearance comparison or fixation.
+This feature is designed to help encourage young people using the platform to ‘discover something new’ while also excluding topics that may be associated with appearance comparison or fixation.
 The ‘nudge’ will use a new type of notification to interrupt a user if they are spending too much time browsing posts with themes that might make them anxious, upset, or self-conscious.
 They will then be redirected to an array of ‘positive’ options to choose from to ‘explore next’.

 Areas of Concern